CellProfiler/CellProfiler-plugins/Instructions/Instructions_runStardist.md

 2. Close and reopen CellProfiler

 3. If using the pre-trained models, StarDist will download each when first used.
 The models will automatically run on a GPU if compatible hardware is available.
-A guide to setting up Tensorflow GPU integration can be found at this link: https://www.tensorflow.org/install/gpu
+A guide to setting up Tensorflow GPU integration can be found at [this link](https://www.tensorflow.org/install/gpu).

 ### Note, if you have a GPU and use runCellpose with RunStardist, you may encounter difficulties with GPU memory if your pipeline has a RunStardist module followed by a runCellpose module.